ceph/ceph/doc/rados/operations/pools.rst

 ``{pg-num}``

-:Description: The total number of placement groups for the pool
+:Description: The total number of placement groups for the pool.
+See `Placement
+              Groups`_  for details on calculating a suitable number.
+The default value ``8`` is NOT suitable for most systems.

 :Type: Integer
-:Required: No
+:Required: Yes
+:Default: 8

 ``{pgp-num}``

 :Description: The total number of placement groups for placement purposes.
+This
+              **should be equal to the total number of placement groups**, except for placement group splitting scenarios.

 :Type: Integer
-:Required: No
+:Required: Yes
+:Default: 8

-When you create a pool, you should consider setting the number of placement groups.
+When you create a pool, set the number of placement groups to a reasonable value (e.g., ``100``).
+Consider the total number of placement groups per OSD too.
+Placement groups are computationally expensive, so performance will degrade when you have many pools with many placement groups (e.g., 50 pools with 100 placement groups each).
+The point of diminishing returns depends upon the power of the OSD host.

-.. important:: You cannot change the number of placement groups in a pool after you create it.
+.. important:: Increasing the number of placement groups in a pool after you create the pool is still an experimental feature in Bobtail (v 0.56).
+We recommend defining a reasonable number of placement groups and maintaining that number until Ceph's placement group splitting and merging functionality matures.

 See `Placement Groups`_ for details on calculating an appropriate number of placement groups for your pool.